-- a A streetscape plan, prepared and submitted as part of a Category 3 Landscape Design Report in accordance with Council's Landscape Guidelines is to be provided with each subdivision application.
-The streetscape plan shall show: - i the street reserve together with typical cross sections; - ii location and detailing of carriageway pavement, parking bays, bus stops, kerbs, footpath, cycle paths and speed control devices; - iii location and species of proposed trees or other vegetation; - iv location of existing vegetation to be retained and proposed treatments to ensure its health; - v typical dwelling front alignments including any proposed setback variations together with any building detailing proposed to promote special character or identity;
+- a A streetscape plan, prepared and submitted prepared by a qualified landscape professional is to be provided with each subdivision application.
+The streetscape plan shall show: - i the street reserve together with typical cross sections; - ii location and detailing of carriageway pavement, parking bays, bus stops, kerbs, footpath, cycle paths and speed control devices; - iii location and species of proposed trees or other vegetation; - iv location of existing vegetation to be retained and proposed treatments to ensure its health; - v typical dwelling front alignments including any proposed setback variations together with any building detailing proposed to promote special character or identity; - vi any relevant details for front garden treatment, e.g. fences, driveways and landscape themes; - vii any relevant details for the design and location of street furniture lighting, seats, bus stops, street signs, etc.

-- vi any relevant details for front garden treatment, e.g. fences, driveways and landscape themes; - vii any relevant details for the design and location of street furniture lighting, seats, bus stops, street signs, etc. - b Applicants are required to consult with Council to ascertain preferred design standards for street furniture prior to the lodgement of a subdivision application.
+b Applicants are required to consult with Council to ascertain preferred design standards for street furniture prior to the lodgement of a subdivision application.